-Direct communication link to ISU Extension & Outreach administration – Our board members and executive director meet regularly with administrative team members to voice your concerns, opinions, and suggestions.
-The Association sits at the table with Extension Administration to explain the challenges, formulate policies and practices that help solve local problems, smooth out local difficulties, and help County Staff and Councils be more effective with less effort.
+- Our board members and executive director meet regularly with administrative team members to voice your concerns, opinions, and suggestions.
+The Association sits at the table with Extension Administration to explain the challenges, formulate policies and practices that help solve local problems, smooth out local difficulties, and help county staff and councils be more effective with less effort.

-IECA provides County Extension Councils access to their own legal representation.
-Over the last year, about 1 in 3 extension councils worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, and contract oversight.
+- IECA provides County Extension Councils access to their own legal representation.
+Over half of all county extension councils have worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, policy review and contract oversight.
 Whitfield & Eddy have also served all 100 extension councils by representing councils’ interests in guidance on their responsibilities under the Affordable Care Act, overtime rules, open meeting law concerns, and background checks.

-IECA hosts a legislative day at the Iowa Capitol in Des Moines each spring.
-Council members, 4-Hers, and Extension supporters meet with their legislators to discuss ways that Extension and Outreach serves their constituents.
-It is also an important opportunity to articulate how legislators can be supportive of Extension and Outreach.
+- IECA hosts a legislative day and 4-H public leadership experience at the Iowa Capitol in Des Moines each spring.
+Council members, 4-Hers, and Extension supporters learn about the legislative process and meet with their legislators to discuss ways that Extension and Outreach serves their constituents.
+It is also an important opportunity to articulate how legislators can support Extension.